Melapress/wp-security-audit-log/readme.txt

 * **Improvements**
 	* Maximum file size for [WordPress file integrity scans](https://www.wpsecurityauditlog.com/support-documentation/wordpress-files-changes-warning-activity-logs/) is now configurable.
 	* Updated the Freemius SDK to 2.2.2 (addresses a MainWP conflict fix).
+	* Plugin access can now be restricted to super administrators only on a multisite network.
 	* Multiple scan started / stopped events per directory merged into one.
 	* Added 1 and 4 hours option to terminate idle users sessions setting.
 	* Plugin now always keeps a log a post updates, even if update is not done via the editor.